OutSystems/docs-support/src/enterprise/maintenance/cloud-shared-responsibility.md

 ## Customer responsibilities

-OutSystems customers are responsible for securing data and user access/permissions to their applications.
-Customers are responsible for the management of their applications throughout the entire lifecycle; from when it is developed to when it is deployed to production.
+OutSystems customers are responsible for securing data and user access and permissions to their applications.
+Customers are responsible for the management of their applications throughout the entire lifecycle: from when it's developed to when it's deployed to production.
 Ultimately, OutSystems Cloud customers are responsible for:

 * Managing their data (including encryption options), classifying their assets, and using Identity and Access ManagementAM tools to apply for the appropriate permissions.